tionis/90-deg-rotator/README.md

 # NinetyDegreeRotator Maubot Plugin

-A maubot plugin that automatically rotates images 90 degrees counter-clockwise when sent to Matrix rooms.
+A maubot plugin that rotates images 90 degrees counter-clockwise when commanded in Matrix rooms.
+Responds to `/rotate` or `/r` commands sent as replies to image messages.
 Supports both encrypted and unencrypted images with auto-join functionality.
+This is mainly meant as a template and experiment.

 ## Features

-- 🔄 Rotates all sent images 90 degrees counter-clockwise
+- 🔄 Rotates images 90 degrees counter-clockwise when commanded
+- 💬 Command-based: responds to `/rotate` or `/r` replies to images
 - 🔐 Handles encrypted and unencrypted Matrix images
 - 🤖 Auto-joins rooms when invited (configurable)
 - 📝 Comprehensive error handling and logging
-- 🔧 Multiple encryption fallback methods

 ## Quick Start